-This project deals with simultaneous solution and optimization strategies for large-scale, dynamic optimization problems.
-We have applied this approach to optimization problems for batch reactors, process dynamics and tray-by-tray batch distillation and large-scale dynamic flowsheeting models.
+Simultaneous Optimization of Differential-Algebraic (DAE) Systems process dynamics and tray-by-tray batch distillation and large-scale dynamic flowsheeting models.
 Moreover, we have tackled dynamic examples successfully with this approach that cause any sequential dynamic optimization method to fail.
 This is due to the possible presence of unstable modes in the forward direction.
 It can occur in open-loop unstable systems that arise in optimal control and nonlinear MPC, dynamic parameter estimation and the optimization of runaway reactors.
 This approach can also be integrated into a two level optimization strategy that alternately solves the dynamic optimization problem for a fixed mesh, and then optimizes the mesh in an outer level.
 This approach easily allows for the addition of finite elements as well.